Affordable housing development for students in need coming to BC

 Bakersfield College is moving toward getting its first affordable housing development for low-income or homeless students.

-At Thursday's Kern Community College District board meeting, trustees approved entering into an agreement to sell or lease property located on 4021 Mt.
+At the Nov.
+14 Kern Community College District board meeting, trustees approved entering into an agreement to sell or lease property located on 4021 Mt.
 Vernon Ave. to the Housing Authority of the County of Kern.
 The Housing Authority would build and operate an affordable housing facility for students across the street from college, while BC would refer students for potential housing.

 This housing would be restricted to students that meet one of the following Housing and Urban Development criteria: students receiving Temporary Assistance for Needy Families (TANF), students formerly in foster care, students with dependent children or married students.